 After you finalize the placement, the bounding box handles and crossed diagonal lines disappear.
-In the Layers palette, the placed file has its own layer (just as the copied layers do); this layer, however, is automatically named, based on the name of the file that you placed.
+In the Layers panel, the placed file has its own layer (just as the copied layers do).
+This layer, however, is automatically named, based on the name of the placed file.